writememe/BlgNetAutoSol/4_Net_Configs_And_State/README.md

 [https://github.com/napalm-automation/napalm/issues/964](https://github.com/napalm-automation/napalm/issues/964)

 It's anticipated that this will be resolved in the next release.
+There is a workaround in the above link.

 ### NAPALM Validate - nxos - get_bgp_neighbors